-United is offering for sale to the public 250,000 shares of Common Stock at a price of \$20.00 per share.
+United is offering for sale to the public 250,000 shares of Common Stock at a price of \$22.00 per share.
 In the State of Georgia, the Common Stock offered hereby will be sold by certain executive officers of United and no commission will be paid on such sales.
 In order to comply with securities requirements of the State of North Carolina, United has engaged Carson Medlin, pursuant to the terms of a broker dealer agreement dated January 28, 1997 (the "Broker Dealer Agreement"), to act as a broker dealer for the account of United in effecting offers and sales of the Common Stock to investors in North Carolina at the public offering price.
 Under the Broker-Dealer Agreement, Carson Medlin has no financial obligation to purchase any of the Common Stock.
 Carson Medlin will receive a fee of \$30,000 for these services.
-If the Offering is terminated for any reason prior to acceptance by the Company of the Common Stock offered hereby to residents of North Carolina, the Company will pay to Carson Medlin a fee of \$20,000.
-The Broker Dealer Agreement provides that the Company will indemnify Carson Medlin against certain liabilities, including civil liabilities under the Securities Act. of 25,000 shares must be sold in the Offering or the Offering will terminate.
-The Offering will terminate on the date that is 30 days from the date of this Prospectus, subject to termination at an earlier date upon acceptance of subscriptions for all of the securities offered hereby or to extension for an additional period or periods up to 90 days from the date of this Prospectus at the sole discretion of United (such offering termination date as it may be shortened or extended pursuant to the terms hereof is referred to herein as the "Offering Termination Date"). the Offering Termination Date, subscription funds will be returned to subscribers with interest actually earned thereon if 25,000 shares have not been subscribed.
+If the Offering is terminated for any reason prior to acceptance by the Company of the Common Stock offered hereby to residents of North Carolina, the Company will pay Carson Medlin its out-of-pocket expenses.
+The Broker Dealer Agreement provides that the Company will indemnify Carson Medlin against certain liabilities, including civil liabilities under the Securities Act.
+A minimum of 25,000 shares must be sold in the Offering or the Offering will terminate.
+The Offering will terminate on the date that is 30 days from the date of this Prospectus, subject to termination at an earlier date upon acceptance of subscriptions for all of the securities offered hereby or to extension for an additional period or periods up to 90 days from the date of this Prospectus at the sole discretion of United (such offering termination date as it may be shortened or extended pursuant to the terms hereof is referred to herein as the "Offering Termination Date").
+On the Offering Termination Date, subscription funds will be returned to subscribers if 25,000 shares have not been subscribed, and United will receive all interest earned on any funds held by SunTrust Bank, Atlanta, as escrow agent.
+Any interest earned on those funds will be returned by United.
 Officers of United will receive no compensation for selling the shares of Common Stock, but they will be reimbursed for reasonable expenses incurred by them in connection with the Offering, such as travel, telephone and similar expenses.
+Any affiliates of United who purchase shares in the Offering have committed to purchase those shares for investment purposes.